 As an employer, you have a unique capability to ensure your team is getting the support needed to still be committed to an exercise program well beyond the regular “quit your gym membership March” that many fall victim to.

 Well, when it comes to support, there are few tools out there more effective than having someone there to push you when you hit the gym (or pool, tarmac or grass for that matter, depending how nice the weather is!).
-Taking up a personal trainer may be the most obvious solution to this, though in spite of the proven benefits when it comes to achieving results, not many people engage with a Personal Trainer.
+Taking up a personal trainer may be the most obvious solution to this, though in spite of the proven benefits when it comes to achieving results, not many people engage with a personal trainer.

 But did you know that 80% of the benefits that people say they glean from personal training relate to the motivation they get from their trainer rather than their scientific expertise?

 It’s time to encourage your employees to put their wallet away, because the ideal personal trainer may well be sat in the same office as them right now!
 Despite the plethora of different training methodologies that are available to us today, four out of five people say they exercise because they want to lose weight and/or look nicer.
 So that means that if you can find at least one person in your office who does regular exercise (31% of the population currently do according to the World Health Organisation) then there's a pretty good chance of being able to find a workout buddy who’s got similar health and fitness goals.
-Guiding your employees toward a unified employee wellbeing strategy can help further develop your employee wellness programs to customise for their needs.

 What are the key benefits of having a workout buddy (at work)?

-Though many might turn to their (real) next door neighbour, connecting and encouraging your employees to be workout buddies can be even more beneficial to your employee engagement strategy.
+Though many might turn to their (real) next-door neighbour, connecting and encouraging your employees to be workout buddies can be even more beneficial to your employee engagement strategy.

 - The majority of exercisers prefer working out with another person (or people): in fact research says that only 10% of people say that they prefer to work out on their own!